Hemang417/Hacktober-Hackathon-Decoders/README.md

 </p>

-React.js as the base library along with tailwind css<br/>
+React.js as the base library along with Ant Design<br/>
 Firebase for the authentication of the users so that every users information can be saved<br/>
 Heroku to host the react app <br/>
-Postman Api for financial news <br/>
+Bing News API for financial news <br/>
-AlphaVantage for Stocks overview <br/>
+Coinranking API for crypto currency overview <br/>

 ## How we built it